 - Each STR operation shall have a designated 24-hour contact.
 Such contact shall be an authorized agent of the property owner and/or STR operator and shall be responsible for responding to and remedying any issues, complaints, or other conflicts associated with the STR property.
 The designated individual must be able to be present at the location of the STR within thirty minutes of notification of any issues, complaints, or conflicts. - 2.
 No more than two nonresidents of the premises, who are expected to report to the property for work, shall be engaged as an employee of the operation. - 3.
 Provisions shall be made for weekly garbage and/or recycling removal.
 Garbage and recycling containers shall be secured with tight-fitting covers at all times to prevent leakage, spilling or odors, and placed where they are not visible from the street or road except around pick-up time. - 4.
-The property shall not be rented out solely for the purposes of hosting events, weddings, parties, or other large gatherings. - 5.
-The use of outdoor speakers or other audio amplification devices shall not be permitted after 10:00PM EST. - G. Maximum Occupancy.
-In no case shall an STR be permitted to have an occupancy over 10 people per unit.
+The property shall not be rented out solely for the purposes of hosting events, weddings, parties, or other large gatherings. - The use of outdoor speakers or other audio amplification devices shall not be permitted after 10:00PM EST. - G. Maximum Occupancy.
+In no case shall an STR be permitted to have an occupancy over 10 adults.
+For the purpose of this Section, "adult" means any person over the age of 18.